🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows energy consumption by fuel type and the resulting carbon dioxide emmisions in America.
+The bar charts below give information about the railway system in six cities in Europe.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words.

 See All